ding-lab/importGDC/README.compute1-testing.md

 With parallel (-J 5) turned on,
-    src/utils.sh: line 46: parallel: command not found -> This script has to be run in a container which has parallel installed
+    src/utils.sh: line 46: parallel: command not found -> This script has to be run in a container which has parallel installed -> using scripts from https://github.com/ding-lab/CromwellRunner to start cromwell runner
+   - do this for now instead of tyring to merge principal container